Whimsies-YAT/Vickey/packages/misskey-js/etc/misskey-js.api.md

 // Warnings were encountered during analysis:
 //
+// src/api.types.ts:157:4 - (ae-forgotten-export) The symbol "AdminOauthClientConfigListResponse" needs to be exported by the entry point index.d.ts
-// src/entities.ts:80:2 - (ae-forgotten-export) The symbol "ModerationLogPayloads" needs to be exported by the entry point index.d.ts
+// src/entities.ts:84:2 - (ae-forgotten-export) The symbol "ModerationLogPayloads" needs to be exported by the entry point index.d.ts
 // src/streaming.ts:57:3 - (ae-forgotten-export) The symbol "ReconnectingWebSocket" needs to be exported by the entry point index.d.ts
 // src/streaming.types.ts:87:5 - (ae-forgotten-export) The symbol "IceServer" needs to be exported by the entry point index.d.ts
 // src/streaming.types.ts:313:4 - (ae-forgotten-export) The symbol "ReversiUpdateKey" needs to be exported by the entry point index.d.ts